bawlochoro/javascript-interview-questions/README.md

 ```
 ## Arrays

+### What are the different ways to define array in Javascript?
+### What are the different ways to iterate through array in Javascript?
 ### What's the difference between `slice` and `splice` methods?
 ### Define a `repeat` function on array which which can be invoked like below:
 ```javascript